 Why should I recycle my batteries and mobile phones?

-Batteries are made from important resources and chemicals.
+Batteries and mobile phones are made from important resources and chemicals.
 If you put batteries into your black bin, they will be taken to a landfill site where they cause harm to the environment.
 Recycling batteries and mobile phones means these precious metals can be recovered to make new products instead.

 How are they recycled?

 The batteries we send for recycling are first sorted by chemistry type and shredded.
 Each type of battery then goes through a different process to recover metals such as lead, cadmium, zinc, lithium and mercury.
-These metals can be used in make new batteries and in industries like the steel industry.
+These metals can be used to make new batteries and in industries like the steel industry.

 Your mobile phone contains precious and useful metals such as copper, silver, gold and palladium.
 Recycling your mobile phone means these metals can be recovered and re-used instead of mining them.